Civil-Data/Bomb-IT/README.md

 For starters we will just use visual studio as our build system but we will change this.

 ## Requirements
-* Unity is needed to run our program you can install it on this link: https://store.unity.com/download
+* Unity is needed to run our program you can download from this link: https://store.unity.com/download

 ## Compiling and Running
 * Compile and run with either unity or Visual Studio